What is the Battery life?

 Additional Tips for iPod Shuffle, iPod Nano and iPod Classic

 - Set the Hold switch when you’re not using your iPod.
 This will prevent iPod from accidentally waking up and using unnecessary power.
 If you’re not listening to your iPod, pause it, or turn it off by pressing the Play button for two seconds.

 - Equalizer (EQ).
-Adding EQ to playback increases use of your iPod processor, since EQ isn’t encoded in the song.
+Adding EQ to playback increases the use of your iPod processor since EQ isn’t encoded in the song.
 Turn EQ off if you don’t use it.